-3 Floor insulation (suspended floor)
+3 Floor insulation (solid floor)

 Insulation of a floor will significantly reduce heat loss; this will improve levels of comfort, reduce energy use and lower fuel bills.
-Suspended floors can often be insulated from below but must have adequate ventilation to prevent dampness; seek advice about this if unsure.
+Insulating solid floors can present challenges; insulation laid on top of existing solid floors may impact on existing doors and finishes whilst lifting of a solid floor to insert insulation below will require consideration of the potential effect on both structural stability and damp proofing.
+It is advised to seek advice from a Chartered Structural Engineer or a registered Architect about this if unsure.
 Further information about floor insulation is available from many sources including www.energysavingtrust.org.uk/scotland/Insulation/Floor-insulation.
-Building regulations generally apply to this work so it is best to check with your local authority building standards department.
+Building regulations generally apply to this work and may also require a building warrant so it is best to check with your local authority building standards department.